 Tempe, AZ 85287-5402

-Nalini Chhetri is an Assistant Director at the Consortium for Science, Policy and Outcomes.
+Nalini Chhetri is a Clinical Associate Professor in the School for the Future of Innovation in Society.
 She also holds a dual appointment with the Julie Ann Wrigley Global Institute of Sustainability and the School of Sustainability.
 She is a Climate Change Science Manager with the Institute and a lecturer with the School.
 She holds a doctorate in education policy studies and a Master of Science degree in cyto-genetics.
 She is affiliated with the Global Resolve program in The Polytechnic School at ASU.
 Dr. Chhetri's professional career, for over a decade, was primarily in sustainable development working for international nongovernmental organizations in Nepal, India and Thailand, work which has continued partially in her academic partnership with Global Resolve, School of Sustainability and CSPO, taking her to Ghana, Mexico and Vietnam.
 She has also consulted for the United Nations Education, Scientific and Cultural Organization (UNESCO) and European bilateral agencies in international development.

 PhD, Education Policy and Comparative International Education, Pennsylvania State University, 2005